BeanstalkFarms/Beanstalk-Landing/content/posts/the-bi-weekly-bean-1.md

 description: The Bi-Weekly Bean, a newsletter where we recap Beanstalk’s highlights from the past two weeks.
 ---
-Welcome to the Bi-Weekly Bean, a newsletter where we recap Beanstalk related news from the past two weeks.
+Welcome to the Bi-Weekly Bean, a series where we recap Beanstalk related news from the past two weeks.
 This issue covers 3/01/22–3/15/22.

 What is Beanstalk?
 Beanstalk is a decentralized credit-based stablecoin protocol built on Ethereum.
 Learn more at [bean.money](bean.money)